bartbutenaers/node-red-file-retention-manager/README.md

 ### Base folder

 This is the folder where the node starts the cleanup operation, which should be a valid path on your system.
 Make sure this path is correct, to avoid data loss inside important files!
 The value from the config screen can be overwritten via `payload.baseFolder` in the input message.

 ### Filename patterns

-This is a (`;` separated) string containing one or more regex expressions, each representing a pattern that file names should match.
-The node will only cleanup files whose names match one of these patterns.
+Files with a name matching this regex pattern will be removed.
+Use `.*` for all files.
+Multiple regex patterns can be entered `;` separated, for example `.*mp4;.*jpg` to remove only files with extension "mp4" or "jpg".
 The value from the config screen can be overwritten via `payload.fileNamePatterns` in the input message.

 ### Foldername patterns

-This is a (`;` separated) string containing one or more regex expressions, each representing a pattern that folder names should match.
-The node will only cleanup folders whose names match one of these patterns.
+Folders with a (full path folder) name matching this regex pattern will be removed.
+Use `.*` for all folders.
+Multiple regex patterns can be entered `;` separated.
 The value from the config screen can be overwritten via `payload.folderNamePatterns` in the input message.

 ### Age

-Represents the age of files to be removed.
-It should be a positive integer.
-Files older than this age will be removed by this node.
+Files older than this age will be removed.
 The value from the config screen can be overwritten via `payload.age` in the input message.

 ### Age unit